 HDR photography can seem quite challenging when you’re getting started, but it’s really not as difficult as you might think.
 It just takes some time.
 A small amount to learn and a lot more once you’re hooked because of the fun you’re having.
-We offer two guides to HDR photography.
 In our Free Guide to HDR Photography, we lay the groundwork that will not only get you started making your own HDR images, but will also help you to feel comfortable with the process.

 QUICK GUIDE TO HDR – Let’s Get Started!

 Stop and think about how you see the world for a moment.
 You can drink in the rich highlights of a sunset and the shadowy entrance to a forest.
 Our eyes have the ability to scan a scene with wildly diverse lighting and find detail in all of it.
 But something happens when you take a picture.
 It loses something.
 It doesn’t convey the same sense you have, actually being there.
 The reason for this is that a camera sensor can only capture a small range of light in a single image, far less than what our eyes are capable of.
 That’s where HDR comes in.
 High Dynamic Range photography is an attempt to bridge that gap by combining multiple images captured at different exposure values — a dark photo to capture highlights, a bright photo to capture shadows and a normal photo to throw the party where the other two hook up.

 Photomatix Pro – This is the program used to create a HDR from your photos.
 It’s not the only HDR software in town but it’s our top pick and the one you’ll want to use to follow along in this guide.
 They offer a fully functional free trial on their site.
 The only caveat is that it leaves watermarks on your final image.
 Better yet, if you decide to purchase use the coupon code — ToursDepartDaily — to get 15% off!